MITLibraries/dome-reports/README.md

 **Duplicate processing of import files**  The SQLite database maintains a table named "Files_Processed" that lists all processed filenames.
 This will be checked before attempting an import on a file.
 In addition, processed files in the /imports directory will be automatically moved to the /imports_completed directory.
 To be determined: deleting or moving completed files at some point.

 **Missing import files or lapses in process**  External factors may interfere with monthly processing or access to the source database and repository.
-The report generation scripts will adapt to the possibility of missing data with codes such as N/A (not available) and so forth.
+The report generation scripts may adapt to the possibility of missing data with codes such as N/A (not available) and so forth.
+In the event of reports not run in a given month, the corresponding month column may not appear, instead.
 Attempting to capture data from previous months based on accession timestamps is not currently envisioned.

 **Time-series intervals**  Currently, the monthly reports are set to appear per calendar year in single reports.
 Combining multiple reports after the fact should provide adequate access to different report intervals.